NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 SBU Academy logoThe SBU Academy is a transitional collegiate experience for academically talented high school juniors and seniors.
 The Academy offers an in-person, on-campus dual credit classroom experience on Mondays and online support for the course the rest of the week.
 All schools are welcome to participate; however, the format is especially useful to districts operating on a four-day school week.

-Academy students learn from experienced doctoral-qualified professionals with outstanding expertise and have the opportunity to interact with current SBU college students.
+Academy students learn from experienced professionals with outstanding expertise and have the opportunity to interact with current SBU college students.

 The SBU Academy has a professional focus, offers a collegiate experiences, and prepares select high school students for lives of service and leadership.
 The Academy's purpose is to offer an early introduction to high-demand professional careers and disciplines.